 5. This is how your project solution will look like.
 See the image below.

 II.
-Understanding the Project Structure
+Explore the Project Structure

+Understanding the project structure is essential for working with ASP.NET MVC.
+Familiarize yourself with the key folders.
 MVC is an architectural pattern known as Model-View-Controller.
 This architecture separates your application into three logical components.

-- Views – Contains the HTML templates and user interface elements for rendering the application’s output.
+• Views – Contains the HTML templates and user interface elements for rendering the application’s output.

-- Controllers – Contains classes that handle user requests, process data, and interact with models and views.
+• Controllers – Contains classes that handle user requests, process data, and interact with models and views.

 1. Right-click on the “Models” folder in your project and select “Add” > “Class.”

-Now, that we are done setting properties lets add the Controller class.
+Now that we are done setting properties, let’s add the Controller class.
 Follow the steps below.

-1. Right-clicking on the “Controllers” folder then select “Add” » “Controller.”
+1. Right-clicking on the “Controllers” folder, then select “Add” » “Controller.”

 4. This will create a new controller with a default Index method.

-V. Creating Views
+V. Create Views

-1. Now, all we need to do is to create a View.
+Now, all we need to do is to create a View.
 We will create a view for this index method.
-To do that, right-click on the Index method from HomeController.cs.
+To do that:

-2. Choose a template for your view such as “Empty,” “List,” “Details,” etc. In my case, I’ll choose List for this demo and select the Authors on the Model class.
+2. Choose a template for your view, such as “Empty,” “List,” “Details,” etc. In my case, I’ll choose List for this demo and select the Authors on the Model class.

-3. This action will create an Index.cshtml file under “Views” » “Home” folder.
+3. This action will create an Index.cshtml file under the “Views” » “Home” folder.
 Open the index.cshtml and modify the html design as required for your application.

 @model IEnumerable<MVCWebApp.Models.Authors>